-I’ve rounded up all of the reader stories and questions I typically receive every January to produce my top consumer tips for January 2019.
+I have rounded up all of the reader stories and questions I typically receive every January to produce my top consumer tips for January 2019.
 These are the ‘dos’ and ‘don’ts’ for the New Year:

 Return unwanted Christmas gifts

-If you’ve received a Christmas gift that you don’t want and want to return it to the shop, act quickly before it’s too late.
+If you’ve received a Christmas gift that you don’t want and wish to return it to the shop, act quickly before it’s too late.
 Every year people try to return gifts after January and are disappointed to learn that they are out of time.
 You will need a gift receipt or some other form of proof of purchase and note that not all shops accept returns.
 If the gift was purchased online you will be able to return it if it was delivered to the bearer of the gift within the last 14 days.

 January is another time of year when scams are rife, especially online.
 You therefore need to be extra vigilant when shopping online.

 Check all of your direct debits, standing orders and continuous payment authorities and make sure that: i) they are all genuine, and ii) they are all still relevant and accordingly that you should actually be paying each charge.
 I guarantee that most people will find at least one regular payment that they should have stopped months ago.